-- Q: In the Non-Reportable (But Covered) Exposure section of the 2017 Data Call instructions, item 3) g. includes outdoor property on a commercial policy.
-What would the FHCF consider to be "outdoor property"? - A: Often a commercial policy form excludes coverage for named items outside the building such as fences, radio or television antennas (including satellite dishes) and their lead-in wiring, masts or towers, signs (other than signs attached to buildings), trees, shrubs or plants (other than "stock" of trees, shrubs or plants).
-A limited amount of coverage for outdoor property may be provided under the coverage extensions section of the policy form but the coverage at higher limits and for all causes of loss, including wind or hurricane, using an endorsement specifically for outdoor property.
-The FHCF would consider any items specifically listed in your company's policy form under the coverage is provided for these same items using an endorsement that also includes wind or hurricane as a covered peril, the FHCF would also consider the exposure to be Non-Reportable (But Covered) Exposure.
-However, items not listed in your company's policy form as outdoor property or not listed in items a. through j. under item 3) of the Non-Reportable (But Covered) Exposure section would not be considered outdoor property.
+- Q: Our company writes commercial policies with coverage provided for "outdoor property."
+Outdoor property was included under the Non-Reportable (But Covered) Exposure section of the 2017 Data Call instructions, but was removed from this section of the 2018 Data Call.
+Is outdoor property now reportable to the FHCF? - A: If a policy provides coverage for outdoor property, the exposure is reportable to the FHCF unless that coverage is for specific name property identified under the Non-Reportable (But Covered) Exposure instructions.
+Often a commercial policy form excludes coverage for named items outside the building such as fences, radio or television antennas (including satellite dishes) and their leadin wiring, masts or towers, signs (other than signs attached to buildings), trees, shrubs or plants (other than "stock" of trees, shrubs or plants).
+Historically, the FHCF was seeing policies with a limited amount of coverage for outdoor property provided under the coverage extensions section of the policy form but the covered perils often did not include hurricane.
+Sometimes a company provided the insured coverage at higher limits and for all causes of loss, including wind or hurricane, using an endorsement specifically for outdoor property.
+However, with increased frequency, companies have been adding items under the outdoor coverage category that are reportable to the FHCF, such as pools and other smaller appurtenant structures.
+So as to ensure consistent treatment of such exposures between the participants of the FHCF, outdoor property was removed from the Non-Reportable (But Covered) section beginning with the 2018 Data Call.
+[ADDED 6/1/18]